 - Formation of new, small blood vessels near the treated area (matting): The sclerosing agent can irritate the blood vessel lining, resulting in the formation of new, small blood vessels.

-- Infection: You may develop an infection at the injection sites if microorganisms enter the area.
+- Infection: You may develop an infection at the administration sites if microorganisms enter the area.

-- Nerve injury: The injection of the sclerosing agent can damage the nerves in the treated area (rare).
+- Nerve injury: The procedure can damage the nerves in the treated area .

 - Recurrence of varicose veins: New varicose veins may form over time, especially if you have non-functional or damaged vein valves.

-- Skin discoloration at the injection sites: The injection of the sclerosing agent can increase the production of melanin (a pigment that gives colour to your skin), resulting in skin discolouration.
+- Skin discolouration at the administration sites: The treatment can increase the production of melanin (a pigment that gives colour to your skin), resulting in skin discolouration.

-- Skin ulceration: This can occur if the sclerosing agent leaks outside the vein or if sclerosant is injected intra-arterial (rare)
+- Skin ulceration: This can occur if the sclerosing agent leaks outside the vein or if administered into an artery.

 Is Varicose Vein Treatment Covered by Medicare Australia?

-Medicare can cover a portion of varicose veins treatment such as foam sclerotherapy.
+Medicare can cover a portion of varicose vein treatment, such as foam sclerotherapy.
 First, the procedure must be deemed medically necessary.
-This means that the procedure will be performed to address health concerns such as pain, heaviness, or burning sensation in your legs due to varicose veins.
 A Duplex venous ultrasound is essential to show reflux of blood in the veins of concern in the lower limbs.

 Varicose Veins